 So how can a modern day small business owner attract their target audience using social media?
 How has the balance therefore changed?

-Using sites like LinkedIn, Facebook, Twitter, Instagram, Pinterest and Google+, a business is now able to:
+Using sites like LinkedIn, Facebook, Twitter, Instagram and Pinterest, a business is now able to:

 Social media has fundamentally transformed the methods in which we are able to find potential customers and its global and boundary-free nature ensures we are able to reach our target audience regardless of location.
 It has effectively created a hybrid approach to marketing that sits part way between mass market advertising and personalised individual outreach.
 In essence this approach allows better results to be achieved and for word-of-mouth referrals to be accelerated, whilst facilitating the A/B testing of your product messaging and calls to action.